vl4d1m1r/NextPress/README.md

 by Vladimir Jankovic

 NextPress is a powerful blog and news content management system written in Next.js 14 (with app router) powered with Typescript and MUI 5.
-It uses Wordpress API for content delivery, Vercel for hosting and automatic deployment and Git and Github for version control and as repository container.
+It uses WordPress API V2 for content delivery, Vercel for hosting and automatic deployment and Git and GitHub for version control and as repository container.
 NextPress blog CMS is free to use (under GPL-3.0 license) and feature:

 - Mobile first & fluid design, adapts to all devices and screen sizes
 - Beautiful modern design